FG-CLIP 2: A Bilingual Fine-grained Vision-Language Alignment Model: Experiments

 \subsection{Large Multimodal Model tasks}

 We empoly FG-CLIP 2 as a vision encoder in large multimodal models (LMMs) to assess its compatibility and utility in advanced multimodal reasoning.
-We integrate FG-CLIP 2 into a standard LLaVA-style LMM architecture, following the pre-training and supervised fine-tuning protocol of LLaVA-1.5~\citep{llava}.
-Results in Table~\ref{tab:table_lmm} show that LMMs equipped with FG-CLIP 2 outperform those using other open-source encoders, including SigLIP 2 and Meta CLIP 2.
+We integrate FG-CLIP~2 into a standard LLaVA-style LMM architecture, following the pre-training and supervised fine-tuning protocol of LLaVA-1.5~\citep{llava}. \final{Evaluation is conducted on a diverse set of benchmarks spanning visual question answering (GQA~\citep{hudson2019gqa}, TextVQA~\citep{textvqa}), multimodal understanding (MMMU~\citep{yue2023mmmu}), general multimodal evaluation (MMBench-EN and MMBench-CN~\citep{liu2024mmbench}), referring expression comprehension (RefCOCO~\citep{refcoco}), and fine-grained visual reasoning (V* Benchmark~\citep{wu2024v}).} Results in Table~\ref{tab:table_lmm} show that LMMs equipped with FG-CLIP 2 outperform those using other open-source encoders, including SigLIP 2 and Meta CLIP 2.
 This indicates that the fine-grained and bilingual capabilities of FG-CLIP 2 effectively transfer to higher-level multimodal tasks, making it a strong candidate for integration into next-generation LMMs.